gibber-cc/tidal.pegjs/README.markdown

 ### Testing

+Tests are done with Mocha, you'll need to have it installed globally.
+You should also have peg.js installed locally:

+`npm install pegjs`

-Tests are done with Mocha.
-With Mocha installed, run `mocha` from the top-level directory to run parsing tests.
+Then run `mocha` from the top-level directory to run the parsing tests.
 Eventually I'll setup a gulpfile to run these tests automatically whenever changes to the parser / tests are made.

 ## More about PEGs and musical programming languages
 Graham Wakefield and I ran [a workshop on using PEGs to create musical programming languages](http://worldmaking.github.io/workshop_nime_2017/); check it out for more about how PEGs work and tutorials on creating your own mini-languages.